Lose My Breath: Cover versions and usage in media

 Rihanna, Teairra Marí and Amerie performed "Lose My Breath" at the 2005 World Music Awards on August 31 as a tribute to Destiny's Child.
 Starting with the Christmas Day 2004 Miami Heat-Los Angeles Lakers telecast, the American Broadcasting Company (ABC) used the song as the music for their introductory montage for the 2004 NBA Playoffs.
 The song was used through the rest of the regular season, and through the first few weeks of the 2005 NBA Playoffs.
 During that time, it also served as part of many commercials until the playoffs.
-In February 2015 the song was performed by one of the Glee characters.
+In February 2015, "Lose My Breath" was performed by Josie Totah in "Child Star", the ninth episode of Glee's sixth and final season.